What Size Truck Do I Need To Pull A Travel Trailer?

 Ford has undergone some changes in recent years to embrace 21st Century vehicle expectations for fuel efficiency and material build quality.

-Though the Ford F-150 still remains one of the best selling trucks in history.
+However, the Ford F-150 remains one of the best-selling trucks in history.

 Their new Eco Boost engine has taken away a little bit of the F-150’s base towing capacity, though it still has an impressive maximum towing capacity.